WeiSong-bio/1-Unstar2-Fork-3-iracooke-transcriptomics-workflow/README_human.md

 Instructions to take raw transcriptomics reads and progress to a counts file that can be used in `R` packages for statistical analysis of differential expression.

 To follow this tutorial you will need to have some basic familiarity with working in a unix-like environment.
-An excellent place to start would be to attend a [software carpentry](http://software-carpentry.org/) or [data carpentry](http://www.datacarpentry.org/) workshop.
+An excellent place to start would be to attend a [software carpentry](http://software-carpentry.org/) or [data carpentry](http://www.datacarpentry.org/) workshop, or complete the [Unix bootcamp]( http://rik.smith-unna.com/command_line_bootcamp/?id=9xnbkx6eaof).
 The VLSCI also have several tutorials for [working with unix and/or a HPC environment](http://vlsci.github.io/lscc_docs/tutorials/)

 ## Connect to analysis server
 This will usually mean opening a terminal and using `ssh` to connect.
 The general format of this command is;